 Most people achieve 20/20 vision or better after their surgery, but LASIK results do vary.
 Some people may achieve only 20/40 vision or less, and may still need to wear glasses or contact lenses following laser vision correction, though your prescription level typically will be much lower than before.

-While the LASIK procedure itself has an excellent safety profile, post surgery issues can occur, such as infection or night glare (starbursts or halos that are most noticeable when you’re viewing lights at night, such as while you’re driving).
-A small percentage of people will need a LASIK enhancement, or “touch up” procedure, a few months after the primary LASIK surgery to achieve acceptable visual acuity.
+While the LASIK procedure itself has an excellent safety profile, post surgery issues can occur, such as infection, dry eye or night glare (starbursts, halos or rainbows that are most noticeable when you’re viewing lights at night, such as while you’re driving).
+Fewer than 3% of people will need a LASIK enhancement, or “touch up” procedure, a few months after the primary surgery to achieve ideal visual acuity.

 Claris Eye Care & Surgery has a world-class team who carefully craft vision correction solutions tailored to each of our patient’s needs.